Azure/reddog-aks-workshop/docs/cheatsheets/autoscaling-setup-cheatsheet.md

 pod/sample-app-698647c467-tv9l8   1/1     Running   0          3m22s
 ```

 Next you should test that you can access the service.
 As mentioned above, you need to test against the private IP.
 There are many ways to do this.
-We'll take the simple appraoch of deploying an Ubuntu pod (Note: Make sure you've allowed Docker images and the Ubuntu Package Manager FQDNs through your egress firewall.
+We'll take the simple approach of deploying an Ubuntu pod (Note: Make sure you've allowed Docker images and the Ubuntu Package Manager FQDNs through your egress firewall.
 Steps are at the end of the Egress Lockdown cheat sheet).

 ```bash
 # Lets start and jump into an Ubuntu pod